lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 These are ***personal notes***, broadly intended to cover basics for ***machine learning***, and ***artificial intelligence***.
 They are intended to provide intuitive understandings of concepts that I encounter while wading my way through course materials and a host of online articles.

-If you are looking for a more comprehensive study, rest assured.
-There are many other resources out there which will help with that.

 Some final caveats:
 * This post may not be helpful for your purposes.
 * This is still very much a work in progress and it will be changing a lot.